TMRgit/chipfoundry/README.md

-# Proposal: Performance Counter Peripheral for Microwatt CPU Profiling
+# Proposal: CRC32 Accelerator Peripheral for Microwatt CPU

 ### Project Summary

-This project proposes the design and integration of a simple, memory-mapped performance counter peripheral for the Microwatt POWER CPU.
-The peripheral will provide a pair of 64-bit counters: a free-running **cycle counter** and an **instruction-retired counter**.
-This will enable developers to perform precise, low-overhead performance profiling of their software, helping to identify bottlenecks and optimize critical code paths within the Microwatt ecosystem.
+This project proposes the design and integration of a memory-mapped **CRC32 hardware accelerator** for the Microwatt POWER CPU.
+Implemented within the ChipFoundry OpenFrame template, this peripheral will offload the computationally intensive task of Cyclic Redundancy Check (CRC) calculation from the main processor.
+The primary goal is to demonstrate a significant, quantifiable performance increase over a purely software-based implementation for data integrity checks.

 ---

 ### Motivation

-For any serious software development, the ability to answer "How fast is my code?" is crucial.
-Professional CPU architectures include hardware performance counters as a standard feature.
-By adding this capability to Microwatt, we significantly mature the platform, turning it from just a CPU core into a more analyzable and professional development target.
-This tool empowers developers to make data-driven decisions, calculate key metrics like Cycles Per Instruction (CPI), and quantitatively measure the impact of their optimizations.
+CRC calculations are fundamental to ensuring data integrity in countless applications, including networking (Ethernet, Wi-Fi), storage protocols (SATA), and common file formats (ZIP, PNG).
+Performing these calculations in software consumes valuable CPU cycles, especially in data-heavy applications.
+A dedicated hardware accelerator provides a much faster and more power-efficient solution, freeing the Microwatt core to perform other tasks and enabling higher data throughput for the entire system.
+This project demonstrates a classic and practical example of hardware/software co-design for a real-world problem.

 ---

 ### Core Features

-* **Memory-mapped** register interface for easy software access.
+* **Memory-mapped** registers for simple CPU interaction (`DATA_IN`, `STATUS`, `CRC_OUT`).
-* A **64-bit free-running cycle counter** that increments every clock cycle.
-* A **64-bit instruction-retired counter** that increments only when the CPU successfully completes an instruction.
-* A simple control register to enable, disable, and reset the counters.
+* Calculates the standard **CRC-32** checksum (using the IEEE 802.3 polynomial `0x04C11DB7`).
+* Processes data efficiently on a **byte-by-byte** basis.
+* Provides a **"done" flag** in a status register, designed to be polled by the CPU.
+* Control bits to **initialize/reset** the CRC calculation for a new data stream.

 ---